Message from the Residency Program Director

 We appreciate your interest in the Wright State University General Surgery Residency Program.
 Located in Dayton, Ohio, our program has evolved since 1979 into a multihospital residency with both clinical and academic strengths.

 Initial appointment to the first postgraduate year is offered only through the National Resident Matching Plan (NRMP) via ERAS or through the Air Force via the Joint Service Graduate Medical Education Selection Board.
 Approximately one third of our residents are active duty U.S. Air Force officers.
 The program expectations and curriculum apply to all residents in training.
 We seek to have a diverse group of individuals to train in general surgery

-Our residency utilizes three acute care adult hospitals, two federal hospitals (VA and Air Force), and the regional Children's Medical Center.
+Our residency utilizes three acute care adult hospitals, two federal hospitals (VA and Air Force), and the regional Dayton Children's Hospital.
 There is correspondingly a mix and variety of surgeons including academic and community faculty along with the Air Force and VA faculty.
 This allows us to satisfy three goals.
 First, all our graduates are sufficiently prepared to start a general surgery practice.
 Second, they are competitive for subsequent advanced residency/fellowship training programs.
 Finally, they are prepared and trained to begin a career in academic surgery if that is their preference.

 At the completion of five years, our most recent graduating residents had performed 900–1,200 major surgical procedures, and fulfilled all case requirements in the defined categories of general surgery.

 In addition to the yearly American Board of Surgery In-Training Examination, we also administer mock oral exams yearly to our PGY-3, PGY-4 and PGY-5 residents.
 All of these activities are designed to prepare residents for the American Board of Surgery qualifying and certifying exams.